Azure/azure-sdk-for-net/eng/common/TestResources/Remove-TestResources.ps1.md

 ### -ServiceDirectory
-A directory under 'sdk' in the repository root - optionally with subdirectories specified - in which to discover pre removal script named 'remove-test-resources-pre.json'.
+A directory under 'sdk' in the repository root - optionally with subdirectories specified - in which to discover pre- and post-removal scripts named 'remove-test-resources-pre.ps1' or 'remove-test-resources-post.ps1' respectively.

 ```yaml
 Type: String